deltaquebec/dquigley.dev/research.md

 2. Establish connections between formal logic models from model theory and vector space semantic models, uncovering their underlying shared structures and dynamics.
 3. Use category theory to bring coherence and offer a holistic framework that can encapsulate both paradigms; by grounding these connections in the realm of category theory, I aim to provide a rigorous mathematical foundation for these integrated models.

+In exploring the relationships between models, we will have a clearer understanding of the relationship between formal logic models in linguistic semantics and vector space models in AI.
+The hope is that this will lay the groundwork for new hybrid models that take advantage of the strengths of both paradigms, and that category theory will offer a universal language that facilitates dialogue between both appraoches, and so encourage greater interdisciplinary collaboration.

 ### Non-Euclidean geometries

 Language is not necessarily linear, and Euclidean space for representing language structures suffers from the curse of dimensionality rather catastrophically.
 Assuming all words live in some space $N$ of size $dim(N)$, then the dimensionality of a sentence of $n$ words is $dim(N)^n$.
 Euclidean spaces are ubiquitous, but run the risk of distorting data as the dimensionality of the data increases.
 Some hierarchical data, such as a tree, has a branching factor such that $b$ has $(b + 1)b^{l-1}$ nodes at level $l$ and $(b+1)b^l −2 \over b-1$ nodes on levels less than or equal to $l$; as we grow the levels of the tree, the number of nodes grows exponentially.
 Two possible alternative geometries to Euclidean space come naturally equipped to handle high dimensional, hierarchical, non-linear linguistic data: hyperbolic space and $p$-adic space.